How Does the Vagus Nerve Convey Gut Instincts to the Brain?

 Healthy vagus nerve communication between your gut and your brain helps to slow you down like the brakes on your car by using neurotransmitters such as acetylcholine and GABA.
 These neurotransmitters literally lower heart rate, blood pressure, and help your heart and organs slow down so that you can rest-and-digest.

-The Vagus Nerves Is Linked to Fear Conditioning
+The Vagus Nerve Is Linked to Fear Conditioning

 The new Swiss study explored the consequences of a complete disconnection of signals from the vagus nerve coming up from the gut to the brain and how this affected innate anxiety, conditioned fear, and subsequent neurochemical changes in the brain.